 Day 3 – Sunday November 17, 9am – 6pm: The Architect of Change case studies, and afternoon practicum.

-In this afternoon, half-day seminar, Dr. Farrell will supervise as you practice on fellow students to diagnose and treat several patients using Channel Theory and the Eight Extra Vessels.
+The morning continues on from Day 2 with cases studies.
+In the afternoon, Dr. Farrell will supervise as you practice on fellow students to diagnose and treat several patients using Channel Theory and the Eight Extra Vessels.
 Discussions will take place about the differences between treating a patient with the 8 extras and other approaches.
 Students will practice Eight Extras diagnosis and treatment, and have an opportunity to ask questions about point selection, technique and potential outcomes and prognosis.

 Dr. Farrell has been involved in helping others to restore balance in their lives for over 25 years.
 In 1996, she graduated from Emperor’s College with a Master’s Degree in Chinese Medicine.
 She has been in private practice since 1997.
 She was a member of the faculty at Emperor’s College for 13 years.
 In addition to her faculty duties at Emperor’s, Yvonne was also a clinical supervisor.
 In 2007 Yvonne received her Doctoral Degree (DAOM) from Emperor’s College.
 Specializing in the use of the Secondary Vessels in treatment, Yvonne has been teaching channel theory to students for many years.
 A student Jeffrey Yuen, she has developed proficiency with the Eight Secondary Vessels system and has found they are very effective in the treatment of psychoemotional and psychospiritual disorders.
 Although she has a general practice, her specialties include the treatment of psychoemotional disorders or stress induced illness.
 She is very passionate about the medicine and enjoys sharing this through her teaching.
 Dr. Farrell is the author of the book Psycho-Emotional Pain and the Eight Extraordinary Vessels available on Amazon.